 - 1/2 to 1 cup brandy

 - 1 medium orange, sliced

 - Ice cubes

-- In a pitcher, stir the wine, sugar, orange liqueur and brandy until sugar is dissolved.
+- In a pitcher, stir first four ingredients until sugar is dissolved.
 Stir in soda and fruit.
 Serve over ice.
 Yield: 10 servings (3/4 cup each).

 Reviews for Topsy-Turvy Sangria

 "I made this for a brunch with 3 ladies and had enough left over for a small family BBQ that night.
 Everyone loved it, and I caught them sucking on the fruit when their glasses were empty!
 I served it in crystal red wine goblets (my mom always told me EVERYTHING tastes better in a pretty glass!).
 I followed the recipe except I cut the sugar in half.
 Next time I will only use 1/4 cup.
 The 7-up (I used diet) give it a lot of sweetness.
 A full cup of sugar would be way too much, IMHO.
 Thanks for sharing this great recipe."

 "Made this for a BBQ last night and everyone loved it.
 I used the cheap Walmart merlot and cut the sugar in half since other reviewers had recommended that.
 Perfect!"

 "Very good sangria.
 I added red grapes and cherries instead of peaches and strawberries.
 Best made the night before.
 Add the citrus fruit the next morning."